 Nobody shows you the demo where the AI recommends candidates who are clearly wrong.
 Nobody shows you the integration that half-works, syncing names and emails but losing custom fields and notes.
 Nobody shows you the recruiter who's been using the tool for three months and still copy-pastes between systems because the workflow doesn't match how they actually work.

-A talent acquisition director at a healthcare company told me about her team's experience with one of the major platforms—I won't name it, but you'd recognize it.
-"The demo used their sample data," she said.
-"Perfect resumes, complete profiles, obvious matches.
+User reviews on G2 and TrustRadius tell the same story repeatedly.
+One highly-cited review captured the pattern: "The demo used their sample data.
+Perfect resumes, complete profiles, obvious matches.
 When we loaded our data, the recommendations were useless.
 Our candidates don't look like their sample candidates.
 They have gaps.
 Career changes.
 Weird titles from small companies nobody's heard of.
 The AI couldn't handle reality."

-What Sarah Didn't Know
+What Buyers Didn't Know

-I've thought about that conversation a lot since.
-How many purchases are made based on success stories that aren't actually success stories?
+The question haunts the industry: how many purchases are made based on success stories that aren't actually success stories?

 One thing that genuinely confused me as I talked to more companies: people kept buying the wrong type of tool.